bertrandom/mechanical-watcher/README.md

 Simple script to check for new DSA or SA keycaps on [/r/mechmarket](https://www.reddit.com/r/mechmarket) and to look for SA "1976" keycap releases on [PMK](http://pimpmykeyboard.com/sa-1976-keycap-set/).

 If found, it will post to a Slack channel via an incoming webhook.
+LevelDB is used to keep a history of reddit threads so that the same thread is not broadcast to the channel.

 Intended to be run as a cronjob, e.g.
 ```